Collinformatics/COMET/README.md

 # Python Modules

-You will need to install the required modules, there are two options:
+You will need to install the required modules by running a command in the terminal, there are two options:

 1: Install with miniconda: